CarlTimms/Python-Data-Structures/README.md

-# Python-Data-Structures
+# Python Data Structures & Abstract Data Types
-A repository of assorted classic CS data structures written in Python
+A repository of assorted data structures and abstract data types written in Python